vedica1011/Gemini_pdf_q-a/README.md

 ## Features
 - **PDF Processing**: Extract text from uploaded PDF files and split it into manageable chunks for processing.
-- **Question Answering**: Use Deloitte's Chat with PDF feature to generate answers to user questions based on the context from PDF files.
+- **Question Answering**: Chat with PDF feature to generate answers to user questions based on the context from PDF files.
 - **Interactive Interface**: User-friendly interface for asking questions and viewing responses.

 ## Setup